Cataracts in Cats: What Causes Them and How They’re Treated

 In addition to routine eye exams, your cat’s eyes should be checked and cleaned regularly.
 Always look out for their eyes and keep an eye out for discharge, debris, and dirt.
 If you notice any, use a soft, damp cloth and wipe outward.

-"A cat’s eyes don’t just reflect light, they reflect their health, well-being, and happiness."
+“A cat’s eyes don’t just reflect light, they reflect their health, well-being, and happiness.
+Let's prevent cataracts and give our cats clear vision.”

 Frequently Asked Questions